Some questions answered

 Yes!
 Ingrown toenails can be caused by improper trimming of the nail.
 If the beauticians’ instruments are not sanitized properly they can cause an ingrown toenail to become infected.
 When the edge of the skin around the nail becomes traumatized or breaks during a pedicure a problem at the corner of the nail can start and the nail fold can become painful, red and swollen.
 You may also notice some drainage if the ingrown toenail is infected.
 If you have an ingrown toenail or an infected ingrown toenail, contact The Pod Practice immediately for treatment and pain relief!

 Ingrown toenails occur when the side of the nail becomes curved and invades the skin along the side of the nail.
 This can cause redness, pain and swelling on the side of the nail.
 Ingrown toenails do not usually go away without removing the offending part of the nail.
 However, in some cases, an ingrown toenail can go away on its own if you gently round the corner of the nail using some clean clippers and then by soaking your foot twice daily with warm salt water.
 Finally cover the nail with antibiotic cream and a Band-Aid and if it does not improve within a few days, see a podiatrist.
 Deeper cutting of ingrown nails at home can be dangerous and should be avoided.
 When attempting to remove an ingrown toenail on your own, a piece of nail can often be left deeply imbedded in the skin along the side of the nail.
 This often results in an infection and complicates the treatment and may require an oral antibiotic.
 The only way to stop the infection is by seeing a podiatrist for treatment.
 Antibiotics alone are rarely a solution.
 A piece of the nail must be removed and the infection drained for the antibiotics to work.
 When you have had an ingrown toenail multiple times, there are permanent solutions to fix them.
 Once you do this you will no longer ask, “will an ingrown toenail go away on its own”?
+Instead of taking a risk and digging them out have a matrixectomy.
+This procedure is done in the rooms to kill the nail root.
+There is no cutting with a blade and no stitches.
+This has a 95% success rate.
+If you have an ingrown nail causing pain or discomfort, call The Pod Practice for an appointment to discuss removing your ingrown toenail and preventing it from growing back again.

 If you are a runner or participate in other sports you can get toenail discolouration or a blackened nail.
 This can be caused by improper shoe fit.
 If you are concerned about the discoloration, possible tests should be considered.
 If you have other questions about the colour of your nail you should consult the Podiatrists at The Pod Practice.